János Bródy: Illés and Fonográf

-By 1967 Illés band was not only playing western music, but they played original compositions and the lyrics was Hungarian.
+By 1967 Illés band was not only playing western music, but they played original compositions and the lyrics were in Hungarian.
 Bródy wrote coded lyrics that – embedding the possibility of multiple interpretations – criticised the communist regime, turning their increasingly crowded events to implicit protests.
 Szörényi was also experimenting with fusing folk music into rock.
 By 1972, Illés was increasingly under the pressure due to both passive state harassment, and the huge fan base, which demanded a more popular style compared to their original artistic goals.

 On 10 June 1973 at a massive beat event in Diósgyőr, Bródy turned to fans and said "We also wish to thank for the work of the police forces.
 Yes, I'm serious, as there was many of you who already came here yesterday from Miskolc, many of you who couldn't sleep anywhere, wanted to spend the night out in Avas.
 For them, the police provided shelter, even if not as comfortable as the bed at home, and let them out today morning, asking them if they slept well, and wishing them fun for tonight."
 Bródy was sentenced to a one-month residual ban and 5000Ft fine.
 In his absence, the band started to fall apart, with members sacrificing more and more time to own projects.
 On 2 November 1973 the band officially split, with founder Lajos Illés re-founding it with new members.
 After seven years, in 1981 the band gave a final concert with the original members, and while their disagreements remained, group work manifested in talks, documentaries, and concerts in 1990, 1996, 2001 and – marked by the death of drummer Zoltán Pásztory – a last two in 2005.

 The same year, in 1973, the Szörényi brothers and Bródy started a new band, Fonográf, with László Tolcsvay, Mihály Móricz and Oszkár Németh.
 Fonográf played a fusion of progressive rock and folk including country music.
 Between 1974 and 1984 the band released eleven full albums.
 Bródy and Szörényi founding Fonográf.
 Fonográf was also a virtually a workshop with numerous collaborators, notably Zsuzsa Koncz and Judit Halász, while the members also developed their own projects with the group's backing.
 Their lyrics still featured anti-regime ideas, often coming under heavy censorship.
 In 1973, discs of Koncz's album Jelbeszéd, written by Bródy was withdrawn from stores and shredded.